csvpath/csvpath/docs/qualifiers.md

 # Qualifiers

-Variables and some functions can take qualifiers on their name.
+Variables, headers, and functions can take qualifiers on their names.
 A qualifier takes the form of a dot plus a qualification name.
 Qualifiers look like:

 ```bash
     [ @myvar.onmatch = yes() ]